-Read on to learn more about how technology has changed the role of a paralegal, must-know tech skills, and the most common types of technology.
+Read on to learn more about how technology has changed the role of a paralegal, what the best technology for a paralegal is, and must-know tech skills.

 How has technology changed the role of a paralegal?